TrinitroCat/BUCToolkit/README.md

 the contents are controlled by `VERBOSE`, in the input file.
 If `REDIRECT` is `false`, outputs will be printed to the `sys.stdout`.

-For low-level function, it is controlled by logger system.
+Low-level functions are controlled by logger system.
 For details, see `BUCToolkit/utils/setup_loggers.py`.

 Because of the large costs of strings processing, the high-level verbosity is NOT recommended.
 All information is included in the binary database file, such that turning off the logger (by setting verbose = 0) is completely feasible.